monch1962/kube-local-env/README.md

 and you should see `Ollama is running` as a response

 Next set up Open WebUI for Ollama.
 This gives you a convenient UI to converse with Ollama's LLM:
-- `podman run --pod ollama-web -d -p 3000:8080 --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main`
+- `podman run --pod ollama-web -d -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main`

 ### (optional) Set up a local container registry